propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.11 =
+* Ensure that when the active departments are updated in settings that any department fields in search forms are updated accordingly

 = 1.0.10 =
 * Added ability to enter a 'Blank Option' when adding taxonomy field or custom field to search forms.
 Sets the first option in the dropdown and defaults to 'No Preference'